All posts

 Three exports, each with a specific job:

 • tool links this tool to the contact resource and describes it to the AI model.
 The resource field is the directory name of your resource (src/resources/contact/).
+The annotations field tells the host about side effects (this tool is read-only).
 See the tool docs for all config options.

-The simulator needs mock data to render your resource.
+The inspector needs mock data to render your resource without a live AI host connection.
 A simulation file defines what the user said, what tool the model called, and what data came back.

 Create tests/simulations/show-contact.json: